archie-judd/bbc-to-spotify/README.md

 If you need to reauthorize, simply run the authorize command again.

-> See [I don't want to store my credentials.
-Can I still use the CLI?](#i-dont-want-to-store-my-credentials-can-i-still-use-the-cli) if you want to use the CLI without storing your credentials.

 ### Troubleshooting Authorization:

 If you did not use the recommended redirect URI when creating your Spotify App, make sure to add the argument `--redirect-uri <your-redirect-uri>`.